oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 We will use a service principal to create an AKS cluster.
 Follow the commands below to create a new service principal.

-If you run commands in your local environment, please run `az login` first.
-Skip that command if you run on the Azure Cloud Shell.
+Please run `az login` first.
 Do set the subscription you want to work with.
 You can get a list of your subscriptions by running `az account list`.

 ```bash
 # Login